 All motorcycles must have 2 working brakes - front and rear.
 Please be certain to check your brake pad thickness.
 Most brake pads have a groove cut into them.
 When this groove disappears, you are dangerously low on pad material.
 Personally, I change my pads when they lose about half of their thickness.
 On most bikes, you can shine a flashlight and determine pad thickness.
 If not, then you'll have to remove the caliper.
 Your life truly depends on your front brakes... take the time to ensure the pads and calipers are in perfect condition.

-If your headlight is made of glass, as opposed to plastic, then it must be taped.
+If your headlight is made of plastic then you do not have to tape it over.
+However, if it is made of glass, it must be taped.
 The tape can be placed in large X's.
 It does not have to fully cover the lens, but is designed to keep it from shattering.
-We recommend disabling the headlight to keep heat down.
+If you have to tape your light, we recommend disabling the headlight to keep heat down.
 Many bikes have a simple connector that can be unplugged, or you can remove the fuse.
-We don't require full taping of plastic headlights because they are easy to pickup if they break.

 Please make sure your chain has sufficient slack.
 With your weight on the bike, you should be able to move the chain up and down about 2 inches total.
 A slightly loose chain is preferred to a tight chain, which not only can snap, but will also restrict your suspension movement and possibly ruin your countershaft seals.
 The chain must be in EXCELLENT condition with no signs of rust or degradation.
 If shaft drive, there must be no leakage or obvious signs of poor maintenance.